Life

 Their marriage failed, and so did their divorce.

 I had to change direction and went out to work, dropping out of university.
-I was trying the next T-shirt on.
+I was trying on the next T-shirt.
 On the rebound.
 As I said before, a very bad idea.

 I will never forget that day at Princess Park Lane.
 My ex and I were sitting in my Toyota pick-up truck outside my office at Mercedes-Benz South Africa.
 I told her that it was bad enough that our marriage failed.
-It would be a disaster if the divorced failed too.
-For the sake of our daughter, the divorce had to be a roaring success.
+It would be a disaster if the divorce failed, too.
+For our daughter's sake, the divorce had to be a roaring success.

 And a success it was.